Kandarp08/VR_Project1_IMT2022_003_115_510/README.md

 The high validation metrics on the U-Net indicates effective learning of the segmentation task.
 Visual inspection of results also indicates good model performance, meaning it is doing a reasonable job of classifying pixels.
 The strong performance suggests the U-Net architecture is appropriate for the task and can learn mask features effectively.

 # Running the Code

+`binary_classification.ipynb`:

+`masked_face_segmentation.ipynb`:

+(a) If running the code for the first time, download the dataset by uncommenting and running the first three code blocks.
+The dataset will be downloaded in the root directory.

+(b) Execute rest of the code blocks.

+(c) The results for U-Net will be displayed in the notebook itself.
+The segmented outputs obtained using traditional techniques will be saved in <b>Output/PartC</b> directory.
+The average IoU for the same will be displayed in the notebook.